Maayan-Moshe/my_quran_blog/README.md

 ## Features

 - 📖 Clean and responsive blog layout
-- 🎨 Bootstrap 5 integration for modern design
+- 🎨 Custom color theme (#3f3c32 and #d7ced5) with Quran imagery
 - 📝 Individual pages for each Surah reflection
+- 📁 Separate JSON files for each blog post
 - 🔍 Easy navigation between posts
 - 📱 Mobile-friendly responsive design
+- 🖼️ Background images on navbar, footer, and jumbotron

 ## Technologies Used